anenadic/2021-03-16-ttt-ssi-online/index.md

   interested in becoming a better teacher.
 In particular, this training is aimed at those who want to become <a href="{{ site.swc_site }}">Software Carpentry</a>,
   <a href="{{ site.lc_site }}">Library Carpentry</a>, and <a href="{{ site.dc_site }}">Data Carpentry</a>
-  Instructors, run workshops and contribute to The Carpentries training materials.
+  Instructors.
 You don't currently have to be an instructor or a teacher to attend this workshop, but you do need to be willing and committed to becoming one and to improving your teaching techniques.
 </p>